Sociology and Anthropology

 Archaeological Field School

-The WIU Archaeological Field school (ANTH 325 and 326) focuses on the 1840s historic period city of Nauvoo, Illinois, located right on the Mississippi River, about an hour west of WIU’s main campus in Macomb.
-On some years, excavations will focus on the Noble-Wieting cultural site, a 700-year-old Native American village just south of Bloomington, Illinois, or other regional sites as needs arise.
+The WIU Archaeological Field School (ANTH 325 and 326) occurs in the summer of every other year.
+Usually fieldwork will take place at the 1840s history period city of Nauvoo, Illinois, located on the Mississippi River about an hour west of WIU’s main campus in Macomb.
+However, sometimes fieldwork will focus on other regional precontact and historic period sites as needs and projects arise.

-The goal of ANTH 325 and 326 is for students to learn the skills necessary to obtain an entry-level job in field archaeology.
-They will learn the essentials of fieldwork like pedestrian survey, shovel-testing, and excavation, as well as basic laboratory skills such as artifact identification, analytical techniques, and organizational and curation strategies.
-They will also learn how to work as a team.
-Throughout this course, we will also discuss archaeological ethics, public archaeology, Cultural Resource Management (CRM) archaeology, remote sensing techniques, preservation, and other issues and topics facing archaeologists today.
+This year (summer 2024), fieldwork will take place at Nauvoo, from June 3 to July 12, 2024.
+The work will specifically focus on excavating and documenting a printing press building and the home of one of Nauvoo’s most prominent residents, Hyrum Smith, brother of Mormon leader Joseph Smith.
+During the course, students will obtain the skills necessary to obtain an entry-level job in field archaeology.
+They will learn and practice the essentials of fieldwork like pedestrian survey, shovel-testing, and excavation as well as basic laboratory skills such as artifact identification, analytical techniques, and organizational and curation strategies.
+Additionally, students will learn about and discuss archaeological ethics, public archaeology, Cultural Resource Management (CRM) archaeology, remote sensing techniques, preservation, and other issues facing archaeologists today.

 Contact